fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The dead will then be resurrected and Afterlife commence with yet another trumpet blast, (different sources give different numbers of trumpet blasts) The first to arise will be Muhammad, followed by the other members of the Muslim community. with all gathering at the place of assembly [al-maḥshar].
 In between resurrection and the actual judgement will be an agonizing wait (Q.21:103, Q.37:20) for the unbelievers.

+Allah will send rain to the earth.
+The water of the rain will be something like sticky gooey substance.
+And through it and from it Allah will remake the bodies of men.

     The Supreme Horror ˹of that Day˺ will not disturb them, and the angels will greet them, ˹saying,˺ "This is your Day, which you have been promised."
     Quran, surah Al-Anbiya (The Prophets) 21:103